Pavan-Kumar-Adapala/RHCSA_Preparation/README.md

 **Extending Logical Volumes**

-this topic already covered in the module 04 - Dynamically expanding Logical voulmes
+This topic already covered in the module 04 - Dynamically expanding Logical voulmes